 How often should I wash my pillows?

-Pillows don’t need washing anything like as regularly as pillowcases, sheets, and duvet covers.
-‘Pillows should be washed roughly twice a year if protected properly,’ says Karin Sun, bedding and textile expert and the founder of Crane & Canopy.
+Pillows don’t need washing anything like as regularly as you’d carry out tasks such as washing bed sheets, washing a silk pillowcase and those made from other fabrics, and washing duvet covers.
+‘Pillows should be washed roughly twice a year if protected properly,’ says Karin Sun, bedding and textile expert and the founder of Crane & Canopy (opens in new tab).

 Good protection for a pillow is a two layer covering.
 ‘I recommend using an anti-microbial and waterproof protective pillow cover along with your regular pillowcase to keep your pillow clean and fresh,’ Karin says.
 ‘This can be laundered frequently (weekly or at least every two weeks) with the rest of your bedding and can greatly help extend the life of your pillows.’